 *Click on the restaurant names for more information and directions

-3. Publican Quality Meats (PQM) – Chef Paul Kahan has done it again in the tastiest way with this laid back offshoot of The Publican next door.
+Chef Paul Kahan has done it again in the tastiest way with this laid-back offshoot of The Publican next door.
 I love the casual deli vibe, succulent meats, fresh fish and hearty soups.
 The burger wars on Monday evenings are a fun competition between local chefs to show off their burger skills.
 Brunch here is super casual and quieter than other places in Chicago.

-11. Formento’s – This old-school, Italian-American restaurant is one of the latest additions to the West Loop.
-It’s an elegant and comfortable space which is paying homage to some very specific traditional dishes that other restaurants seem to have forgotten like relish trays and clams casino (one of my all time favorites and way better than any baked clams).
+This old-school, Italian-American restaurant is one of the latest additions to the West Loop.
+It’s an elegant and comfortable space which is paying homage to some very specific traditional dishes that other restaurants seem to have forgotten like relish trays and clams casino (one of my all-time favorites and way better than any baked clams).
 I loved these summer squash blossoms stuffed with mascarpone cheese and ‘nduja vinaigrette.
 So light!

-12. Sepia – Visiting Sepia is always a delight.
-The space is beautiful.
+Sepia is always a delight because the space is beautiful.
 Everything is great but I particularly love all the seafood options.
 Don’t forget dessert, they are quite lovely as well.

 So there you have them.
 13 Great West Loop Restaurants.
 How many have you tried?
 Do you have a favorite restaurant in the West Loop?
 I would love to hear all about it!
 Leave a comment, and I’ll get back to you.